About adaptive coding on countable alphabets: Main result

 \citet{Bon11} showed that the \textsc{ac}-code is adaptive over exponentially decreasing envelopes, that is over $\cup_{\beta>0,\gamma>1} \Lambda(1,\beta,\gamma).$ Theorem~\ref{thm:main-result} shows that the \textsc{ac}-code is adaptive to both the scale and the shape parameter.

 The next equation helps in understanding the relation between the redundancy of the \textsc{ac}-code and the metric entropy:

-The elementary proof is given at the end of the appendix.
+The elementary proof relies on the fact $t\mapsto U(\mathe^t)$ is the inverse of the hazard function of the smoothed envelope distribution $-\ln \overline{F}_s$, it is given at the end of the appendix.
 The left-hand-side of the equation appears (almost) naturally in the derivation of the redundancy of the \textsc{ac}-code.
 The right-hand-side or rather an equivalent of it, appears during the computation of the minimax redundancy of the envelope classes considered in this paper.

-The proof of Theorem~\ref{thm:main-result} is organized in two parts~: Proposition~\ref{prop:minimax-redundancies} from Section \ref{sec:minimax-redundancies} describes the minimax redundancy of source classes defined by envelopes with finite and non-decreasing hazard rate.
+The proof of Theorem~\ref{thm:main-result} is organized in two parts: Proposition~\ref{prop:minimax-redundancies} from Section \ref{sec:minimax-redundancies} gives a lower bound for the minimax redundancy of source classes defined by envelopes with finite and non-decreasing hazard rate.

-The redundancy of the \textsc{ac}-coding probability $Q^n$ with respect to $\PROB^n\in \Lambda^n(f)$ is analyzed in Section \ref{sec:redundancy-ac-code}.
+The redundancy of the \textsc{ac}-coding probability $Q^n$ with respect to $\PROB^n\in \Lambda^n_f$ is analyzed in Section \ref{sec:redundancy-ac-code}.
 The pointwise redundancy is upper bounded in the following way:

 Proposition \ref{prop:elias:encoding:length} asserts that \textsc{(i)} is negligible with respect to $R^+(\Lambda_f^n)$ and Proposition~\ref{prop:adpat-mixt-coding} asserts that the expected value of \textsc{(ii)} is equivalent to $R^+(\Lambda_f^n)$.